Blog Post

 As you saw, adding PDF support to your app with the react-native-pdf package is a breeze.

-However, if your React Native project requires more advanced PDF functionality, such as PDF annotations or PDF form filling, you should definitely look at using a commercial library.
+However, if your React Native project requires more advanced PDF functionality, such as PDF annotations or PDF form filling, you should definitely look into using a commercial library.

 Our React Native PDF SDK comes with more than 30 out-of-the-box features and has well-documented APIs to handle advanced use cases.
 Try out our PDF library using our free trial, and check out our demos to see what’s possible.